uniget-org/docs.uniget.dev/docs/subcommands.md

 ## postinstall

-Deprecated.
-Will be replaced by `shim`
+Deprecated and removed.
+Replaced by `shim`

 ## search